-- Instructional detail and diagrams to be a good guide for building the house.
+- Instructional detail and diagrams that provide a good guide for building the house

 Resources for Free Bird House Plans

-- Beautiful Britain: Easy plan designed to fit under a home's eaves to accommodate house sparrows, which are declining in many parts of their native range.
+- Beautiful Britain: An Easy plan designed to fit under a home's eaves to accommodate house sparrows, which are declining in many parts of their native range

 A Word About Free